northwesternmutual/regent/README.md

 ### Evaluating the rule

-We can now use the `evaluate` function on our `regent` instance to verify the rule against some weather data.
+We can now use Regent's `evaluate` function to verify the rule against some weather data.
 To read about more ways to query rules, see the [Queries](#queries) section.

 ```javascript
 const weatherData = {